data2health/contributor-attribution-model/docs/source/info_model/classes/placeholders.rst

 Placeholder Classes
 !!!!!!!!!!!!!!!!!!!

-At present the CAM considers modeling of Location, Method, and Funding Source to be out of scope, and does not provide concrete models for them.
-Rather, implementations can determine if and how they want to represent these concepts, and model them accordingly.
-Below we describe and provide modeling recommendations for each of these classes, but do not formally define a specification for them.
+The CAM defines the value of the *occurredAt*, *wasSpecifiedBy*, and *hadFundingSource* attributes of the :ref:`Contribution <contribution>` object as a :ref:`Location<location>`, :ref:`Method <method>`, and :ref:`Funding Source <funding-source>`, respectively.
+At present, however, classes to represent these concepts are condidered out of scope, and the specification does not provide concrete models for them.
+We refer to these as '**Placeholder Classes**', and provide descriptions and modeling recommendations for each.
+But we ultimately leave it to implementations to determine if and how they want to represent these concepts.

 .. _location: